jerryturcios08/Cicero/README.md

 ## How to use

-1. A camera is required since the application uses the camera to detect text
+1. A webcam is required since the application uses it to detect text.
+2. Position the document with text within 3 inches from the webcam.
+3. Maintain a steady hold while the application detects any text.
+4. A voice will be heard and will say the text if detected properly.
+5. Repeat if necessary.